Runs, Triathlons, Bike Rides in Coronado

 On July 4th, you have two athletic events from which to choose.
 The 7 a.m.
 Independence Day 15K or 5K runs starts and ends at Tidelands Park in Coronado at the base of the Coronado Bridge.
 If a challenging swim is your sport, enter the Annual July 4th Rough Water Swim starting at 8:00 a.m. at the lifeguard tower at Central Beach.
 It is open to swimmers of all ages.
 If you are registering on the day of the event, remember to bring your USMS or USAS card to enter certain categories.

-The best bike race of the year is the “Ride the Bridge – Bike the Bay” event held on a Sunday in August.
+The best bike race of the year is the “Ride the Bridge – Bike the Bay” event held on Sunday August 26, 2018.
 The course is 25 miles long and is open to all ages and levels.
 With the exception of the ride across the bridge, it is nice and flat.
 Enjoy views of San Diego Bay and the Pacific Ocean while you ride through Coronado, Imperial Beach, Chula Vista, National City and San Diego.
 This is your only opportunity each year to ride your bike across the Coronado Bridge.

 If going at your own pace is your passion, remember that you can borrow our loaner beach cruiser bikes and explore Coronado on your own.
 The 7-mile long Silver Strand bikeway is great at any speed, with the San Diego Bay on one side and the Pacific Ocean on the other.
 Or simple roll through our lovely neighborhoods admiring the architecture and landscapes.